Izhevsk: Economy

 Izhevsk is the most important economic center of the Udmurt Republic, with the majority of financial and industrial activity concentrated in the city.
 Military industry remains the backbone of the local economy, with a number of enterprises operating in the city.
 By far the most important of these is Izhmash, which produces small arms and assault rifles popular both in Russia and abroad.
 The plant also produces motorcycles and automobiles under IZH brandname.

 In 2006, Venezuelan President Hugo Chávez visited Izhevsk to tour the Izhmash manufacturing center where he announced his government's intention to purchase a large number of Izhevsk-produced rifles.

 Transport

 City public transport included buses, trolleybuses and trams.
-The main railway station is located in the southern part of the city.
+The main railway station is located in the southern part of the city, and the Izhevsk Airport is located east of the city.

 Climate

 Izhevsk has a humid continental climate (Köppen climate classification Dfb) with long, cold winters and short, warm summers.
 Summers are quite a bit warmer than at corresponding latitudes in Western Europe, courtesy of the city's far inland location.
 Winters are a lot colder than said areas, also due to the distance from the North Atlantic, which results in limited temperature moderation.
 Even so, winters are a lot less severe than those in Russian cities east of the Ural Mountains.

-An extreme July temperature of +37.0 C was recorded during the 2010 Northern Hemisphere summer heat waves.
+An extreme July temperature of +37.0 C was recorded during the 2010 Northern Hemisphere summer heat waves, although the highest temperature recorded is +38.1 C in August 2021.